dlavric/tfe-fdo-docker-aa/README.md

 - [ ] Create Auto Scaling Group
 - [ ] Create yaml template for Active/Active configuration
 - [ ] Create new variables for Redis
+- [ ] Open ports for Redis and Vault in the security group